Streaming Principal Component Analysis From Incomplete Data: Toolbox

 \section{Toolbox}

-This section collects a number of useful results for the reader's convenience.
-We begin with the following concentration inequalities that are repeatedly invoked in the rest of the appendices \cite{gross2011recovering,tropp2012user}. \begin{lem} \textbf{\textup{{[}Matrix Bernstein inequality for Frobenius norm{]} }}\textup{\emph{Let $\{Z_{i}\}\subset\mathbb{R}^{n\times b}$ be a finite sequence of zero-mean independent random matrices, and set
+This section collects a number of standard results for the reader's convenience.
+We begin with the following large-deviation bounds that are repeatedly used in the rest of the appendices \cite{gross2011recovering,tropp2012user}.
+Throughout, $C$ is a universal constant the value of which might change in every appearance. \begin{lem} \textbf{\textup{{[}Hoeffding inequality{]} }}\textup{\emph{Let $\{z_{i}\}_i$ be a finite sequence of zero-mean independent random variables and assume that almost surely every $z_i$ belongs to a compact interval of length $l_i$ on the real line.
+Then, for positive $\alpha$ and except with a probability of at most $ e^{{-C\alpha^2}/{\sum_i l_i^2}}, $ it holds that $\sum_i z_i \le \alpha$.}} \end{lem}